A - FOREWORD

 If anyone tells you: treat the thicker string heavier, the thinner string lighter, everyone with common sense will agree.
 Or: If you push too hard, you can crush the vibration; that makes sense too.

 Well, the secret lies in common sense, Thinking through and experiencing, experimenting with the obvious movements.
-And the result in improving the sound will be fast and lasting.

 This article contradicts our traditional way of thinking about bow technique.
 It is a systematic analysis into the elements contributing to our quality of sound.
 It is independent of individual hands and instruments.
 It will create insight into the process of sound production and sensitivity with exercises to realise improvement.